-In line with the approach adopted over the last decade, BCV has extended its distribution policy for another five years beginning with the 2018 reporting period.
-Following the reduction in our tax expense due to the implementation of Vaud Canton’s corporate tax rates, the Bank intends to pay an ordinary dividend of CHF 3.40–3.80 per share (adjusted for the 10-for-1 stock split on 28 May 2020), barring significant changes in the economic or regulatory environment or in the Bank’s situation.
+In line with the approach adopted over the last decade, BCV decided in early 2018 to extend its dividend policy for another five years beginning with the 2018 reporting period.
+Following the reduction in our tax expense due to the implementation of Vaud Canton’s corporate tax reform, the Bank intends to pay an ordinary dividend of CHF 3.40–3.80 per share (adjusted for the 10-for-1 stock split on 28 May 2020), barring significant changes in the economic or regulatory environment or in the Bank’s situation.

 BCV’s corporate mandate